-These easy DIY Halloween decorations will add a touch of spook to your home in no time!
-They are simple to make and each costs under $10 for supplies!
+These easy DIY Halloween decorations will add a touch of Halloween splendor to your home in no time!
+These spooky decorations are simple to make and each costs under $10 for supplies!
 Here’s to Halloween – DIY style!

 It’s September!
 In my world, that means I’m busting out the skulls, spell book and witch’s hat among other things.